yhchan/trend-etp-coding-standard/slides.md

 ---

-# Design and Coding Principles
+# Coding principles I like most

 ---